yellowtides/bazaaro/README.md

 <h1>Description</h1><br/>
 <b>Note:</b> Bazaaro was a personal project whose main purpose was to aid the creator in understanding the principles of modern database & interface web design.
 It is <i> only </i> a prototype, not meant to be published as a bona fide online produce marketplace.
 <br/><br/>
-<h4> created using an reactjs-nodejs-graphql-apollo bootstrapper w/ database maintanance via prisma </h4>
+<h4> created using a react-apollo boilerplate & database maintanance via prisma </h4>